-- 1. Professional management of grant funds and compliance with administrative requirements, - 2.
-Accurate and prompt submission of required program and financial data and reports, - 3.
-Positive performance history with achievement of program goals and objectives, and - 4.
-Continuation plan for their program.
+- 1. Professional management of grant funds and compliance with administrative requirements; - 2.
+Accurate and prompt submission of required program and financial data and reports; - 3.
+Positive performance history with achievement of program goals and objectives; and - 4.
+Cohesive continuation plan for their program.

-Please keep in mind that continuation funding is contingent on several factors including achievement of goals, organizational capacity, performance history, contractual compliance, and availability of funds.
+Please note that continuation funding is contingent on several factors including achievement of goals, organizational capacity, performance history, contractual compliance, and availability of funds.

-Modification of Funds:
+Modification of Funds

-The Juvenile Justice Incentive Funding Committee reserves the right to make changes to the application budget at the time of the grant award and will communicate any changes to the applicant.
+The Criminal Justice Coordinating Council (CJCC) reserves the right to make changes to the application budget at the time of the grant award and will communicate any changes to the applicant.
 CJCC may negotiate all or part of any proposed budget after award of the grant award agreement due to funding or program requirements provisions.
-If, during the term of the grant award period, the funds appropriated are reduced or eliminated by the Georgia State Legislature, the Juvenile Justice Incentive Funding Committee may immediately reduce or terminate the grant award by written notice to the grantee.
+If, during the term of the grant award period, the funds appropriated are reduced or eliminated by the Federal Government, CJCC may immediately reduce or terminate the grant award by written notice to the grantee.